Having an ulcerating tumour can affect you emotionally as well as physically. It can help to know about these effects and how to deal with them.

 Things that can help

 The best support you are likely to get is from your close family and friends.
-Some people might choose not to share too much with relatives and friends because they don't want to upset them.
-But you will be surprised how much it can help just to share your feelings.
+Some people might choose not to share too much with relatives and friends.
+You might protect them.
+Or you don't want to upset them.
+But sharing your feelings can bring relief to you as well as your loved ones.

-It might help your confidence a bit to hide any visible dressings or wounds by wearing:
+It might help your confidence a bit if you hide any visible dressings or wounds.
+You can wear:

 - scarves to hide a wound on your neck